Last Year’s Winner: Catherine O’Hara, “Schitt’s Creek”

 Fun Fact: Of the 15 TV shows to win multiple times in the Best Actress in a Comedy category, only three crowned more than one performer: Shelly Long and Kirstie Alley both won for “Cheers,” Ruth Gordon and Carol Kane won for “Taxi,” and three of the “Golden Girls” took home the Lead Actress trophy: Betty White, Rue McClanahan, and Bea Arthur.
 (Estelle Getty won for Best Supporting Actress in 1988.)

-Notable Ineligible Series: Catherine O’Hara, “Schitt’s Creek (the series has ended); Christina Applegate and Linda Cardellini, “Dead to Me” (Season 3 is not expected to be eligible); Rachel Brosnahan, “The Marvelous Mrs. Maisel” (Season 4 is not expected to be eligible); Issa Rae, “Insecure” (Season 5 is not expected to be eligible); Jane Fonda and Lily Tomlin, “Grace and Frankie” (Season 7 is not expected to be eligible); Pamela Adlon, “Better Things” (Season 5 is not expected to be eligible)
+Notable Ineligible Series: Catherine O’Hara, “Schitt’s Creek (the series has ended); Christina Applegate and Linda Cardellini, “Dead to Me” (Season 3 is not eligible); Rachel Brosnahan, “The Marvelous Mrs. Maisel” (Season 4 is not eligible); Issa Rae, “Insecure” (Season 5 is not eligible); Jane Fonda and Lily Tomlin, “Grace and Frankie” (Season 7 is not eligible); Pamela Adlon, “Better Things” (Season 5 is not eligible)

 At the bottom of this page are IndieWire Deputy TV Editor Ben Travers’ predictions for Best Actress in a Comedy Series.
-This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2020 race.
-Voting for the 2021 Emmys will be held from June 17 through June 28 (with polls closing at 10 p.m.
+This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2021 race.
+Voting for the 2021 Emmys was held from June 17 through June 28 (with polls closing at 10 p.m.
 PT).
-Emmy nominations will be announced Tuesday, July 13.
-The Creative Arts Emmy Awards will be given out in September, at a date (or dates) to be announced.
+Emmy nominations were announced Tuesday, July 13.
+The Creative Arts Emmy Awards were given out Saturday, September 11 and Sunday, September 12.
 The 73rd Annual Primetime Emmy Awards will take place Sunday, September 19.
 CBS is broadcasting the ceremony.

 The State of the Race